gnudatalanguage/gdl/paper/paper.md

 # Acknowledgements and author contributions

-JP has served as release manager for GDL 1.0 and has been the key contributor to Windows OS support, the `gdlde` IDE for GDL and continuous integration setup.
+JP has served as release manager for GDL 1.0 and has been the key contributor to Windows OS support, the `gdlde` IDE for GDL and the continuous integration setup.
 GD has contributed a major rework of widgets and plotting subsystems to the 1.0 release.
 GD and AC have been the key maintainers and developers of GDL over the last decade.
-GVJ has contributed support for Windows OS, newer IDL datatypes and library routines.
+GVJ has contributed support for Windows OS, newer `IDL` datatypes and library routines.
+LS started the `gdl_kernel` project.
-SF, ERdL, JT and RAS contributed library routines.
+SF, ERdL, JT, JW and RAS contributed library routines.
 OS, TT, OP and TE maintain GDL packages.
-SA had been an active contributor in years 2009-2015 and has since kept contributing to project maintanance.
+SA had been an active contributor in years 2009-2015 and has since kept contributing to project maintenance.
 The paper text was composed by JP and SA.
+`GDL` development benefited from code contributions, bug reports and feedback from numerous other developers and users.

 Development of GDL had been hosted at Sourceforge in years 2003-2018 and has since moved to Github.